amarpandav/react-vite-sample-app/README.md

 ## useFetcher()
 - hook used to trigger an action without invoking route
+- use useFetcher to get load loader/action without navigating/loading the page/route to which that loader belongs
 - newsletter form is displayed on every router and if you use normal Form then its action code must be repeated everywhere, so to avoid that use useFetcher()
 - const fetcher = useFetcher();
 -